saml1087/apcsa-freedom-project/entries/entry05.md

 ### Skills

 In terms of skills, I've learned to improve my *time management*, especially through creating the MVP plan and sticking with it.
 It helps with establishing deadlines for myself and being ready to finish a task by that deadline.
 That definitely helped with the way I handled a deadline, making me more disciplined in a way.
 This also connects with the other skill of *organization*.
-By setting an organized plan, I was able to follow through a plan that was easy for me to follow, but at the same time, it also kept me knowing what's my next steps and goals before the SEP Expo.
+By setting an organized plan, I was able to follow through a plan that was easy for me to follow, but at the same time, it also kept me knowing what's my next steps and goals that I need to meet.

 [Previous](entry04.md) | [Next](entry06.md)